All Episodes

 He said, I can't imagine any competent lawyer would not truly be embarrassed by what happened in the courtroom with Cohn.

-You know, this this should go down as a day of infamy for the New York legal system.
+You know, this should go down as a day of infamy for the New York legal system.

-Alan Dershwitz made similar uh comments about this.
+Alan Dershowitz made similar comments about this.

 Watching this unfold in the courtroom as a lawyer is deeply disturbing.